 Gather a customer success story

 If you're giving a large presentation then hopefully you've already had a number of happy customers.
 Look through your previous records and find examples of times you have provided significant value to your clients.
 If you can demonstrate this in regards to return on investment, then your point will come across stronger.

 If possible, use familiar companies or competitors which operate in a similar space to that of your audience.
 This makes the examples feel more grounded and directly relevant to their needs.
 If you can get direct quotes from existing clients, then use them.

 The template you choose determines your branding.
 You should avoid something too detailed and avoid something too simple.
 If possible, you should use a professionally designed template specific to your company.
 However, lots of companies don't have an in-house designer or haven't employed a freelance designer to create all of their materials.

 You can use standard software like Powerpoint or Google Slides, or design software like Photoshop or Canva.
 You can also find a range of templates online:

-If you want a more indepth insight into creating a sales presentation, then HubSpot have produced an ebook which can guide you through the process.
+If you want more in-depth insight into creating a sales presentation, HubSpot has produced an ebook which can guide you through the process.

 Input your information from the preparation